• Skip to main content

 CATEGORIES Healthcare Techs

 California, with its advanced medical facilities and diverse career opportunities, is a popular destination for healthcare professionals.
-If you’re an imaging technologist with an out-of-state American Registry of Radiologic Technologists (ARRT) certification, you might be wondering how to navigate the licensing process to work in the golden state.
+California, with its advanced medical facilities and diverse career opportunities, is a popular destination for healthcare professionals.
+If you’re an imaging technologist certified by the American Registry of Radiologic Technologists (ARRT) and considering a move to California, you may be wondering how to navigate the Golden State’s licensing process.

 Navigating the California landscape as a radiologic technologist often means meeting specific requirements.
 While your ARRT certification is a nationally recognized standard, understanding California’s unique regulations is crucial.
-Let’s explore how you can transfer your ARRT license and begin your career in California.
+Let’s explore how you can use your ARRT certification to apply for licensure in California.

 Understanding California’s Radiologic Technologist Requirements